hyperledger-archives/grid-docs/docs/0.3/using_purchase_order.md

 ### Download the Schemas

-1. Download the purchase order schemas so that the purchase order can be validated
+15. Download the purchase order schemas so that the purchase order XML data can be validated

     ```
     root@gridd-alpha:/# grid download-xsd
     ```

+    Follow this same procedure in a separate command line for the `gridd-beta` container.

     For in-depth information on this utility, read [`grid download-xsd`]({% link docs/0.3/references/cli/grid-download-xsd.1.md %})